outneel/Pratical-Report/README.md

 # Pratical-Report

-As an expansion to our company IT helpedesk support, I was tasked to design and present a plan to board for new office at a new location.
+As an expansion to our company IT helpdesk support, I was tasked to design and present a plan to board for new office at a new location.
 With keys ingredients listed below:
 Connect at least 4 computers at each site into one cohesive network.
 Ensure all communication between the sites is secure.